hujhax/austin-improv-wiki/Fat. Gay. Jewish.md

 **Fat.
 Gay.
 Jewish.** was a one-off *[[Cagematch]]* team.

 ## History
 Three good friends and Comedy Sportz, Austin Alum from the 90’s got together 15 years later and played one Cagematch on 5/18/12.
-They had a great time and thought it was a great show.
+They had a great time and plan to do it again in another 15 years.

 [[Category/Troupes|Category:Troupes]]